 - ½ cup plain Greek yogurt, or mayonnaise

 - ¼ teaspoon garlic powder, or to taste

 - ¼ teaspoon black pepper, or to taste

 - 2 cups cooked chicken, shredded or chopped

 - ½ cup chopped celery

-- ½ cup pecans (walnuts or sliced almonds, toasted if desired)
+- ½ cup chopped pecans, or walnuts or sliced almonds, toasted if desired

 - ½ cup quartered grapes*